The following is a brief summary of events and evidence in Attkisson v. DOJ and FBI over the U.S. Government Computer Intrusions

 The USPS IP addresses were logged automatically on Attkisson's CBS Toshiba laptop by a software application called evteng.exe, a component of Intel?s wireless networking management software.

-In October 2017, during deposition testimony by USPS technical representative Cliff Biram, USPS testified that IP address 220.127.116.11, among others, was never advertised by USPS "using BGPv4 or any other EGP method" on the Internet.
+In October 2017, during deposition testimony by USPS technical representative Cliff Biram, USPS testified that IP address 18.104.22.168, among others, was never advertised by USPS "using BGPv4 or any other EGP method" on the Internet.
+[Note: The month after his deposition, Biram was hit by a truck and killed in North Carolina.]

 Thus, although in January 2013 USPS was not advertising the IP addresses that were logged on Attkisson's CBS Toshiba laptop, these IP addresses were in fact being used by government resources.